people-lover/Decentralized-Application/README.md

 ## Overview

-This is the code for [this](https://youtu.be/gSQXq2_j-mw) video on Youtube by Siraj Raval.
 It's a guide on how to build your first decentralized application.

 ## Dependencies